sepenet/workdev-alst-PLM/PLMStartTime/testProcess.md

 ### Install Az powershell module.

-- [ ] Install the Az powershell module by running the following command in powershell as an administrator `Install-Module -Name Az -AllowClobber`.
+- [ ] Install the Az powershell module by running the following command in powershell as an administrator
+    ```powershell
+    Install-Module -Name Az -AllowClobber
+    ```
 > Accept the installation of the module by typing  **A** or **Y** and press enter
 > this will take few minutes to complete